-Historically we have utilized disaster forbearance for material events, including hurricanes, wildfires, and floods.
-Disaster forbearance defers payments for as many as 90 days upon enrollment.
+Historically, we also have utilized disaster forbearance to assist borrowers affected by material events, including hurricanes, wildfires, floods, and the COVID-19 pandemic.
+We typically grant disaster forbearance to affected borrowers in increments of up to three months at a time.
 In accordance with regulatory guidance that encourages lenders to work constructively with customers who have been impacted by COVID-19, we invoked this same disaster forbearance program to assist our customers through COVID-19 and offered this program across our operations, including through mobile and self-service channels such as chat and interactive voice response ("IVR") to address initial high volumes at the onset of the pandemic.
 We have since returned to a policy of interacting with 100 percent of these customers through our customer care and collections personnel.
 Customers requesting a disaster forbearance or an extension of a disaster forbearance are required to speak with our customer care and collections personnel.

-The first wave of disaster forbearance was granted primarily in 90-day increments.
-As these forbearances ended in late second quarter and early third quarter, we reduced the disaster forbearance to one-month increments and implemented additional discussions between our servicing agents and borrowers to encourage borrowers/cosigners to enter repayment.
-Customers who receive a disaster forbearance do not progress in delinquency and are not assessed late fees or other fees.
-During a disaster forbearance, a customer's credit file will continue to reflect the status of the loan as it was immediately prior to granting the disaster forbearance.
-During the period of the disaster forbearance, interest continues to accrue, but is not capitalized to the loan balance after the loan returns to repayment status.
-If the financial hardship extends beyond 90 days, additional assistance is available for eligible customers.
-For example, for borrowers exiting disaster forbearance and not eligible for GRP, we may allow them to make interest only payments for 12 months before reverting to full principal and interest payments.
-As of December 31, 2020, \$44.2 million of Private Education Loans held for investment were in disaster forbearance status.
+During COVID-19, our customers experienced higher levels of financial hardship, which initially led to higher levels of forbearance.
+We expect for some customers financial hardship may lead to higher levels of delinquencies and defaults in the future, as borrowers who had received disaster forbearance from us re-enter repayment status.
+Beginning in June 2021, we stopped granting COVID-19 related disaster forbearances.
+As borrowers in the various delinquency buckets exit disaster forbearance and begin to enter repayment, we expect elevated levels of losses on this segment of our customers.
+We expect that, left unabated, this deterioration in delinquency and default rates may persist until economic conditions return to pre-pandemic levels.
 For further information on the impact of COVID-19 on the Company, see Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of COVID-19 on Sallie Mae," in this annual report on Form 10-K.